nfhipona/guestbook-workflow/README.md

 Do you like my project or just want to say hi?
 Feel free to [post something](https://github.com/nfhipona/guestbook-workflow/issues/new?title=GUEST_BOOK_ENTRY) to ***[my](https://github.com/nfhipona)*** guestbook!
 <!--END_SECTION:guestbook-section-->

+## About
+This this project `guestbook workflow` was inspired by [readme-guestbook](https://github.com/muety/readme-guestbook)!
+This work very similarly with some adjustments.
+I had some issues integrating `readme-guestbook` on my repo and I can't manage to fix so I decided to create my own with this as a basis.
+Don't forget to checkout [readme-guestbook](https://github.com/muety/readme-guestbook)!